 As soon as blemishes appear, action must be taken immediately, or the entire crop can be severely damaged.
 Therefore, pick any treatment or home remedy for white spots on tomato leaves from the list above.

-Even the simple act of handpicking the leaves will help control the damage.
+Even removing damaged leaves early can help control the spread of disease.
 Moreover, prevention begins with how you set up your garden, the condition of the soil, and adequate drainage.

 Proper transitioning from indoors to outdoors is also paramount if you start with seedlings.